These Guidelines are intended to provide an overview of the Data61 scholarships program.

 Scholarship payments will be suspended when a study-load converts to part-time.
 Payments may recommence upon the resumption of full-time study.
 The scholarship duration will be reduced by the period of part-time study at a rate of one full-time day for every two part-time days.

-In cases of extreme personal circumstances this restriction may be lifted at the discretion of the Chief Scientist, provided candidates are able to provide appropriate supporting documentation.
+In cases of extreme personal circumstances this restriction may be lifted at the discretion of the relevant Scholarship Committee Chair, provided candidates are able to provide appropriate supporting documentation..

 Data61 provides support for Research Doctorate candidates only and does not support candidates who are enrolled or who intend to enrol in a Research Masters degree.
 In instances where the university has approved the conversion of a Data61-supported Research Doctorate degree student to a Research Master’s degree program, or where an MPhil leading to a PhD candidate fails to convert, scholarship payments will cease.
 Resumption of scholarship funding is possible, contingent upon all of the following: